ddomlab/Metadata-Analysis-to-Reveal-Environmental-Effects-in-Large-Area-Molecular-Tunneling-Junctions/README.md

 The environment.yml file specifies the conda virtual environment. :<br>
 <pre> conda env create -f environment.yml </pre>

+The `.ipynb` file is provided as a notebook script and should be executed in a Jupyter Notebook environment.

 ##  Repository Structure

 ```bash